pages about Andrew Johnston:

 Andrew founded The Page, an online digest of the Web's best poems and essays, and edited it from October 2004 until October 2009.

 Andrew's consultancy Words for Change helps UN agencies and other international organizations improve their written communications.
-He has led writing workshops for more than 90 international agencies in 11 countries.
-For four years he was the editor of the UN's major annual report on the state of education around the world, the Education for All Global Monitoring Report, published by UNESCO, and edited the World Education Blog.
-He edits the annual Africa Progress Report for the Africa Progress Panel, an advocacy group chaired by Kofi Annan.
+He has led more than 300 writing workshops for agencies around the world.
+For four years he was the editor of the UN's major annual report on the state of education, the Education for All Global Monitoring Report, published by UNESCO, and edited the World Education Blog.
+He also edited the annual report of the Africa Progress Panel, an advocacy group chaired by Kofi Annan.
 From 1999 to 2010 he worked as an editor for the International Herald Tribune, including six years as deputy editor of the opinion pages.

 Articles about Andrew Johnston: